-No development shall commence until a detailed scheme to secure improvements to Hob Moor Primary School to re-commission class room spaces to allow for the anticipated pupil yield and improvements to York High School to provide to re-commission classroom spaces to low for anticipated pupil yield in accordance with the Council's SPG Developer Contributions to Educational Facilities 2007 and the timetable and mechanism to secure its implementation have been provided to and agreed in writing by the Local Planning Authority.
-The approved scheme shall thereafter be implemented in accordance with its terms.
+No development shall commence until the details of a scheme to secure improvements to Hob Moor Primary School to re-commission class room spaces to allow for the anticipated pupil yield and improvements to York High School to provide to re-commission classroom spaces to low for anticipated pupil yield in accordance with the Council's SPG Developer Contributions to Educational Facilities 2007 and the timetable and mechanism to secure its implementation have been provided to and agreed in writing by the Local Planning Authority.
+The approved scheme shall thereafter be implemented and complied with in full.